aubonee/Cosmetics_Brand_Shop/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 -----------------------------------------------------------------------------------------

+🌟 **Cosmetics Shop Website**

+Welcome to my Cosmetics Shop website! 🛍️ This React-based platform, enhanced with Tailwind CSS, is your one-stop destination for discovering a curated collection of cosmetics from various brands.

+🔧 **Tech Stack:**
+- Frontend: React, Tailwind CSS
+- Backend: Express.js
+- Database: MongoDB
+- User Authentication: Firebase

-# Website Features:
+# key Features

-# It is a Cosmetics and Beauty based Website.Where you can have products from 6 renowned brands.It is aResponsive Website
+-  **Cosmetics and Beauty Hub:**
+  - Discover products from renowned brands.
+  - Responsive design for an optimal viewing experience.

+-  **Add Product and My Cart:**
-# Here I have added  'Add Product' and 'My Cart' features to manage your beauty products
+  - Easily manage your beauty products with the 'Add Product' and 'My Cart' features.

+-  **Curated Cosmetic Brands:**
-# Explore a curated selection of cosmetic brands on our home page.
-Each brand features stunning visuals, brand names, and a variety of beauty products to suit every style and preference.
+  - Explore a curated selection of cosmetic brands on our home page.
+  - Each brand features stunning visuals, brand names, and a variety of beauty products to suit every style and preference.

+-  **Personalized User Profile:**
-# It has a personalised user profile.
-If someone logged in, his/her name, profile picture, and a quick logout option grace the navbar.
+  - If someone logs in, their name, profile picture, and a quick logout option grace the navbar.

-# It has product updates, and delete options ,and also has an Authentication system.
+-  **Product Management:**
+  - Update and delete options for products.
+  - Robust authentication system for a secure user experience.